EarthSciML/EarthSciMLBase.jl/docs/src/operator.md

 ```
 In the case above, we're setting up our operator so that it can hold a parameter from our ODE system.

 Next, we need to define a method of `EarthSciMLBase.get_scimlop` for our operator.
-This method will be called by the simulator to get a [`SciMLOperators.AbstractSciMLOperator`](https://docs.sciml.ai/SciMLOperators/stable/interface/) that will be used conjuction with the ModelingToolkit system above to integrate the simulation forward in time.
+This method will be called to get a [`SciMLOperators.AbstractSciMLOperator`](https://docs.sciml.ai/SciMLOperators/stable/interface/) that will be used conjunction with the ModelingToolkit system above to integrate the simulation forward in time.

 ```@example sim
 function EarthSciMLBase.get_scimlop(op::ExampleOp, mtk_sys, domain::DomainInfo, obs_functions, coordinate_transform_functions, u0, p)